cropsinsilico/yggdrasil/_sources/hackathon2018/setup.rst.txt

 environment for the hackathon by entering the following at your terminal prompt (or Anaconda prompt for Windows)::

-  $ conda create -n cis python=3.6
+  $ conda create -n ygg python=3.6

 On Linux/MacOS, the created environment can be activated by calling::

-  $ source activate cis
+  $ source activate ygg

 On Windows, this can be done by calling the following from the Anaconda prompt::

-  $ activate cis
+  $ activate ygg

 Verify that the correct version of Python is now being used.::

   $ python --version

-Installing |cis_interface|
+Installing |yggdrasil|
 ==========================

-Directions for installing the |cis_interface| package and its dependencies can be found :ref:`here <install_rst>`.
+Directions for installing the |yggdrasil| package and its dependencies can be found :ref:`here <install_rst>`.
 We recommend installing via conda and/or pip for the purpose of the hackathon.